 Recommendations: (Per Brix Chocolate For Wine)

-- Smooth Dark (54% Cocoa): Champagne, Riesling, Pinot Noir, Vintage Port
+- Smooth Dark (Up to 60% Cocoa): Champagne, Riesling, Pinot Noir, and Vintage Port.

-- Extra Dark (70% Cocoa): Cabernet Sauvignon, Bordeaux, Barolo, Malbec
+- Extra Dark (At or above 70% Cocoa): Cabernet Sauvignon, Bordeaux, Barolo, and Malbec.

-A chocolate and wine pairings activity is a really fun thing to do with a group or with a couple of friends.
-So go get some different varietals of wine and flavors of chocolate and have a little fun.
+A chocolate and wine pairings activity is a fun thing to do with a group or a couple of friends.
+So go get some different varietals of wine and chocolates and have a little fun.

 Time to eat and drink…